KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 The process for requesting a waiver is to report the issue by filing a bug report in the Gitlab VulkanCTS project (TODO Github?).
-When creating the submission package, include references to the wiaver in the commit message of the relevant change.
+When creating the submission package, include references to the waiver in the commit message of the relevant change.
 Including as much information as possible in your bug report (including a unified diff or a merge request of suggested file changes) will ensure the issue can be progressed as rapidly as possible.
 Issues must